Skip to content

 }

-A contact has many phone numbers and many email addresses.
-The is_preferred flag marks the primary entry for each type — used by other modules (e.g. the todo system uses the preferred email when sending follow-up emails).
+A contact has many phone numbers, email addresses, and physical addresses.
+The is_preferred / is_primary flag marks the primary entry for each type — used by other modules (e.g. the todo system uses the preferred email for follow-ups).

 resolve_contact runs when an inbound call arrives, linking the caller to a contact record.